tc39/proposal-smart-pipelines/readme.md

 <tr>
 <td>

-With Additional Feature FT, a pipeline `for`–`of` loop would be added, which would tacitly apply a pipeline body to each iterator value.
+With Additional Feature FT, a tacit pipeline `for` loop would be added, which would tacitly apply a pipeline body to each iterator value.
 ```js
 for (range(0, 50)) |> {